 It is important to speak up if you observe or experience inappropriate behaviour.
 You are strongly encouraged to immediately notify your manager of any possible breach of this Code.
-Managers are responsible for immediately addressing the situation (for example, by notifying their HR representative).
+Your manager is responsible for then immediately notifying his/her HR representative.

-If the breach involves your manager, or if you are uncomfortable raising the issues with your manager, you can instead notify the Values and Ethics Office or your local HR representative directly.
+If the breach involves your manager, or if you are uncomfortable raising the issues with him/her, you can instead notify the Values and Ethics Commissioner or your local HR representative directly.